 The correction of any defects in pipes and sewer on private property is the responsibility of the owner.
 The services of a professional plumber are advised.

-During the inspection project, signs will be placed in neighborhoods where smoke testing is occuring.
+During the inspection project, signs will be placed in neighborhoods where smoke testing is occurring.
 Customers may also call 223-4010, for additional information.

 PWC will notify local fire departments as testing is conducted in the area.
 When testing involves your neighborhood, residents can help by informing your family, neighbors or employees about the testing and potential smoke.
 Be aware that if smoke enters, it may cause smoke alarms to sound.